Package Leaflet: Information for the User

 Ulipristal Stada contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”
+This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free"

-Follow exactly the administration instructions of this medication contained in this leaflet or those indicated by your doctor, pharmacist or other healthcare professional.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication contained in this package leaflet or as indicated by your doctor, pharmacist, or other healthcare professional.
+If you are unsure, consult your doctor or pharmacist again.

 How to take the Ulipristal Stada tablet